matazar/ansible/VARIABLES.md

 ---

 ## samba_shares
-Roles: samba
+Roles: samba, emby_server

-A dictionary containing the shares to set up under the samba server.
+A dictionary used for both configuring samba shares on a samba server and mounting samba shares on a client.

 Example:
 ```
+# Samba Server
 samba_shares:
   downloads:
     description: Downloads